markjprice/cs12dotnet8/docs/errata/improvements.md

 I didn't say that because that would be bad advice.

 On March 18, 2024, Nick Chapsas posted a YouTube video titled, [“Turn All Your Enums Into Bytes Now!” | Code Cop #014](https://www.youtube.com/watch?v=1gWzE9SIGkQ).
-This caused some readers some confusion, so let's dig into it.
+This caused some readers some confusion, because they thought that Nick's advice contradicted mine, so let's dig into it.

 > **TL;DR**: Nick's complaint does not conflict with what I wrote in my book.
 But I will add some clarifying content to the next edition.